-It indicates that your Conure is regurgitating food to his mate to express extreme affection.
-However, if you don’t want your Conures to start mating, it’s best to separate them immediately; you spot this food-sharing behavior.
+It indicates that your conure is regurgitating food to his mate to express extreme affection.
+However, if you don’t want your conures to start mating, it’s best to separate them immediately if you spot this food-sharing behavior.

 10. They Want Attention

-Juvenile Conures learn from very early that bobbing their heads will get them food.
+Juvenile conures learn from very early on that bobbing their heads will get them food.
 Once they learn that this is a way to gain attention from their owners and parents, they stick with this behavior as they grow older.
-Therefore, most Conures will bob their heads when they feel like they are being ignored.
+Therefore, most conures will bob their heads when they feel like they are being ignored.